sandyghai/Compare-And-Deploy-To-AWS-S3-Using-Bitbucket-Pipelines/README.md

-Compare and Deploy To AWS S3 Using BitBucket Pipeline
+Compare and Deploy To AWS S3 Using Bitbucket Pipeline
 ===========================================
 Deploying to AWS S3 is simple just execute a one line command and it will sync all files from directory to S3 bucket e.g. aws s3 sync . s3://${S3_BUCKET}/